AutomationAgent-AI/GenAI.NET/docs/automation.generativeai.application.md

 ### **CreateQueryTool(String, String, String)**

 Creates a query tool and adds it to tools collection.
 The query tool makes use of registered language model to get response of the query.
+The input parameters to execute this tool is same as the variables defined in the input template.

 ```csharp
 public static string CreateQueryTool(string name, string description, string template)